jpmagaldi/GestorLaPrimera_Django/README.md

 Important: The Ui is in spanish.

+## Features:

-### Features:
+-  ### Invoice:
-- Can already connect to ARCA to request the latest issued invoice \
+    - Can already connect to ARCA servers to request the latest issued invoice \
     (for security reasons, the .crt and .key files that go in the "cert" folder have been removed)
     - Clients and products can be searched directly from the web interface (via AJAX calls)
     - When products are selected, the system also calculates TAX and the total amount
     - Can change price and quantity (with correspondingly validators) for every selected product
     - Electronic invoices can be issued directly from the application, with CAE and CAE Vto.

+- ### CRUD:
+    - Can change everything from clients.
+    - Can communicate with ARCA servers, for validate CUIT number
+    - Can change everything from suppliers.
+(Work in progress)

+- ### Interface:
     - Admin interface is completely functional.

+- ### Reports:
+    - Work in progress

+- ### Errors handling (with respective menssage error):
+    - Can't duplicate client CUIT
+    - If CUIT is invalidate (error in ARCA servers), can't create client
+    - If can't connect with ARCA servers, user can't generate invoice